SanWach/RandomDogImageGenerator/README.md

 - **Generate Button**: Click to display a random dog image.
 - **Download Button**: Download the currently displayed dog image.
 (You need to run it on your server for it to work)
+- **Theme Toggle**: Switch between light and dark mode to suit your viewing preference.

 ## Setup